 The District is a member of the Educator's Health Alliance, the largest insurance pool in the state of Nebraska.
 Under the pool, the District participates in a single-employer benefit plan which provides medical and prescription drug benefits for employees, retirees and their spouses.
 Each employer in the pool is funded through a separate insurance contract.
-No assets are accumulated in a trust.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.